skienzmatishun/rippreport/content/p/50-years-ago/index.md

 ---
-title: "50 YEARS AGO"
+title: 50 YEARS AGO
 date: 2018-11-11
-thumbnail: "img/50-years-ago.jpg"
+thumbnail: img/50-years-ago.jpg
 categories:
 - Special-Report
 authors:
 - ripp-report
+alttags: "U.S. flag waving against a dark background, representing Veterans Day and honoring military service in November"
 ---
 November is a month of special significance to many who have served in the United States military.

 Veterans Day celebrates the service of all United States military veterans on Nov.
 11.